-2.2.3.
+x.2.5.2.2.
 DR E1-3 - Actions and resources in relation to climate change policies

+(E1-3.28): A description of the actions and resources related to climate change mitigation and ad-aptation

-(E1-3.28): Decarbonization lever - Evaluation of solutions for a To advance these efforts, a dedicated project team oversees the sustainable energy supply
+Decarbonization lever #1 - Evaluation of solutions for a sustainable energy supply

 This key action supports the achievement of target 1.
 FACC is committed to becoming 100% reliant on renewable energy in its production facilities by 2040.
 Significant progress has already been made, with absolute output figures showing that 75% of the reduction target was achieved by 2024 relative to 2015 (see E1-4).
-However, to achieve our target, the remaining 25% will require substantial analysis of potential investments in systems designed to reduce emissions.
+However, to complete our target, the remaining 25% will require sub-stantial analysis of potential investments in systems designed to reduce emissions.

-In order to achieve this target, a key challenge needs to be addressed: namely, natural gas and natural gas-based heat consumption, which currently accounts for 77.5% of FACC's Scope 1 and 2 emissions.
+In order to achieve this target, a key challenge needs to be addressed: namely, natural gas and nat-ural-gas-based heat consumption, which currently accounts for 77.5% of FACC's Scope 1 and 2 emis-sions.
 In 2024, FACC initiated efforts to explore alternative solutions and launched the first phase of a project relating to sustainable energy supply.
-This project examines the development of a new industrial area within the Sustainable Industrial Park (SIP)

-in Reichersberg, aiming to establish an efficient and environmentally friendly energy system by exploiting regional synergies.
-This involves collaborating strategically with local partners to utilize existing resources and infrastructure, there-by maximizing the efficiency of the energy system and creating a more sustainable en-
+This project examines the development of a new industrial area within the Sustainable Industrial Park (SIP) in Reichersberg, aiming to establish an efficient and environmentally friendly energy system by exploiting regional synergies.
+This involves collaborating strategically with local partners to utilize existing resources and infrastructure, there-by maximizing the efficiency of the energy system and creating a more sustainable energy network.